pierrre/PierrreEncrypterBundle/Resources/doc/index.md

 `key` is the secret that is used to encrypt data.
 By default, it will use the kernel secret.
 `algorithm` and `mode` are the encryption algorithm and mode.
-If you set `useRandomInitializationVector`to false, it will use an blank string as initialization vector.
+If you set `useRandomInitializationVector` to false, it will use a blank string as initialization vector.
 Please read the [Mcrypt documentation](http://www.php.net/manual/en/book.mcrypt.php).

 `useBase64` will encode the encrypted data with the base64 algorithm.